Thyme Antiviral Against Herpes and Other Viruses

 “Thymol exhibited a high selectivity index and seems to be a promising candidate for topical therapeutic application as antiviral agent for treatment of herpetic infections.”

 In 2007, researchers from Germany’s University of Heidelberg found that thyme oil – along with several other essential plant oils – has significant antiviral potency against the herpes simplex virus type 2.

 The researchers found that Thyme oil was effective in inactivating the virus significantly.
 They found the Thyme oil was particularly antiviral immediately prior to the virus’ entry into the cells.

-In 2006, researchers from the University of Heidelberg studied Thymus vulgaris against Herpes simplex type-1 (HSV-1), type 2 (HSV-2) and acyclovir-resistant HSV-1 (ACV (res)).
+In 2006, researchers from the University of Heidelberg studied Thymus vulgaris against HSV-1, type 2 (HSV-2) and acyclovir-resistant HSV-1 (ACV (res)).
 They tested the viruses with was tested in vitro on cultured cells.